 I was going through in my head which Vietnamese recipes I have not made yet because there really aren’t that many left, and I was like I haven’t made egg rolls!
-Cha gio remains one of my favorite dishes in Vietnamese culture.
+Cha gio remains one of my favorite dishes in Vietnamese culture, and it’s definitely one of the most popular.
 It can be eaten in a variety of different ways and is actually really easy to store.
-My mom usually makes 50 at once and freezes most of them for later.
-When she’s ready to have some, she pulls out a few, fries them, and serves them.
-This recipe is her recipe because you just don’t mess with something that ain’t broken. 🙂

 What is cha gio?

-Cha gio is the fried egg roll from Vietnam.
-It is made with ground meat (usually pork), mushrooms, noodles, and diced vegetables (usually carrots or jicama) all wrapped in rice paper.
+Vietnamese egg rolls are called Cha Gio.
+They are made with ground meat (usually pork), mushrooms, noodles, and diced vegetables (usually carrots or jicama) all wrapped in rice paper.
 Like a lot of other Vietnamese dishes, there is no standard version of this recipe.
 Every cha gio recipe varies by family or individual.
 My version, or rather my mom’s version, of cha gio uses ground pork, minced shrimp, wood ear mushrooms, cellophane noodles, and diced jicama for the filling.
-For the crispy exterior, she uses egg roll wrappers instead of rice paper which is pretty non-traditional.
-The use of wheat-based egg roll wrappers became more common in Western countries because they last longer than rice paper.
-Cha gio made with rice paper only lasts a few hours because the skin becomes soggy quickly.
-Those made with egg roll wrappers last a few months with proper storage.

 Ingredients, Substitutions & Adjustments